 Many of the sufferings of those injured by boating accidents are ongoing, and you may be entitled to compensation for the future loss of earning capacity or wages as a result of your injury as well as future medical expenses and the cost of ongoing care.

-To learn about the steps you need to take to protect your legal right to recover money for your boating accident claim, call (800) 265-9881 or (317) 780-8000 now to speak with a PBAR representative.
+To learn about the steps you need to take to protect your legal right to recover money for your boating accident claim, call (800) 265-9881 or (317) 780-8000 now to speak with a PBAR personal injury attorney.

 Talk to a Member of the PBAR Legal Team 24/7 About Your Claim